waggle-sensor/wagman/v3/README.md

  The WagMan board has several power and communication Inputs and Outputs as listed below

  * Power
-  * Power Input - 5V, 10A max.
+   - Power Input - 5V, 10A max.
-  * 5 Power Outputs - 5V, 2.5A max.
+   - 5 Power Outputs - 5V, 2.5A max.

  * Communication
-  * USB Interface - USB CDC communication port to connect to Node-Controller
+   - USB Interface - USB CDC communication port to connect to Node-Controller
-  * ISP Interface - For loading Bootloader on Atmel 32U4 using AVRISP MkII programmer.
+   - ISP Interface - For loading Bootloader on Atmel 32U4 using AVRISP MkII programmer.
 Post boot-loader flashing phase, the SRE V1 board is connected to this port for enabling Atmel 32U4 reset by Node-Controller.

  * Health Status
-  * Heart-beat inputs - five ports that can sense a heart-beat signal represented by toggle between GND and Logic high.
+   - Heart-beat inputs - five ports that can sense a heart-beat signal represented by toggle between GND and Logic high.

- * Sensor
+ * Sensors-
-  * Thermistor inputs - five inputs to sense temperature
+   - Thermistor inputs - five inputs to sense temperature

  * Control
-  * Reset outputs - five lines for devices that can be reset by toggling the line.
+   - Reset outputs - five lines for devices that can be reset by toggling the line.
 The lines operate at 5V logic and cannot be used simultaneously with power delivery from a port.